 UCOP has sought to improve representation of historically underrepresented domestic racial/ethnic groups.
 Diversity has increased over the past five years at all staffing levels.
 As noted in Figure 5B, the percentage of unrepresented groups increased slightly from 20.7% (year 2014) to 23% (year 2018).

 Figure 5B.
 Demographic trend for UCOP workforce by race/ethnicity

-Figure 6 depicts the six out of every ten UCOP employees are women.
+As shown in Figure 6, six out of every ten UCOP employees are women.

 Figure 6.
 UCOP personnel by gender, October 2018